dmapper/dm-login-hooks/README.md

 ## How to use it

-### Require dm-login-hooks and set its returned data to derby-login hook's option
+### Require dm-login-hooks and set its returned data to derby-login option hooks

 ```
 var options = {